 What Triggers a DOT Onsite Audit?

 Here are some of the most common factors that can trigger a DOT audit:

 Changes in ownership or operations that require a new review.

 The New Entrant Safety Audit (NESA) is a regulatory audit that all new motor carriers must pass to become legally registered and certified.
 The audit aims to ensure that newly established businesses are aware of and compliant with federal safety regulations.
 The audit typically lasts 3-4 hours, during which time an auditor assesses certain aspects of a business’s operations.
 This includes a company’s:

 - vehicle maintenance plan

 - driver logs and more

-Passing the NESA can be tough but it's well worth it.
-The certification ensures that you're running your business in a safe manner while also giving you access to better insurance rates and contracts with shipping companies.
-For additional programs, check out MCS-150, Must visit FMCSA Hours of Service Suspended topics.
+Passing the NESA can be challenging, but it's well worth it.
+The certification ensures that you're safely running your business while also giving you access to better insurance rates and contracts with shipping companies.
+For additional programs, check out MCS-150.
+Must visit FMCSA Hours of Service Suspended topics.